 How can you get the smell out of burnt chili?

 Get another pot about the size of your original pot.
 Pour the chili into the replacement pot, not disturbing the bottom layer where the burnt chili is.
+You will get most, if not all, the burnt flavor out.

 My hubby is a chili cook off winner.
 He has burnt one or two test batches and he has tried to save them (for us not his entries) with a small amount of honey, tomato paste, and a liquid like beef broth or salsa or water.